Paullllllllllllllllll/AutoExcerpter/README.md

 ## Overview

-AutoExcerpter processes documents through a sophisticated two-stage pipeline that leverages OpenAI's vision-enabled models with optical character recognition (OCR) capabilities.
-In the first stage, each page is transcribed using the OpenAI Responses API with structured JSON schemas to ensure consistent output.
+AutoExcerpter processes documents through a sophisticated two-stage pipeline that leverages vision-enabled LLMs with optical character recognition (OCR) capabilities.
+Built on LangChain, the system supports multiple AI providers including OpenAI, Anthropic, Google, and OpenRouter, allowing you to choose the best model for your needs.
+In the first stage, each page is transcribed using structured JSON schemas to ensure consistent output.
 In the second optional stage, transcribed text is analyzed to generate structured summaries with automatically deduplicated citations enriched with metadata from the OpenAlex academic database.

 **Primary Use Cases:**